People have many risk factors for becoming unwell due to aging and lack of exercise.

 A program tailor-made for you!

-At IC Sports Therapies we can tailor a Pilates program to suit an individual’s specific needs, with one-on-one or small group classes.
-The results of these Pilates programs can be measured by the use of our HUMAC computerised balance system, with simple before and after comparison testing.
+The results of your Pilates programs can be measured by the use of our HUMAC computerised balance system, with simple before and after comparison testing.
 Testing is available during our normal business hours.

 (1) The Effects of Pilates Mat Exercise on the Balance Ability of Elderly Females, Journal of Physical Therapy Science, Vol. 26 (2014) No. 2 February p.
 291-293